rbbert243/ClientHttp/README.md

 ## `main.cpp`

-`main.cpp` is a C++ file that contains the main function of the client application.
-This function is responsible for creating the objects needed to establish a connection to the server, and for processing user input.
+The primary function of the client application is contained in the C++ file named `main.cpp`.
+The objects required to connect to the server must be created by this function, and user input must also be processed.

 ## `Client.cpp`

-`Client.cpp` is a source file that contains the implementation of the `Client` class.
-The `Client` class is responsible for establishing a connection to the server, sending requests to the server, and receiving responses from the server.
+The Client class implementation is found in the source file `Client.cpp`.
+Establishing a connection with the server, submitting requests to the server, and getting results from the server are all tasks that belong to the Client class.

-The `Client` class has a constructor that takes a port number as an argument, and initializes the `sock_fd` member variable with a new socket file descriptor.
-It also initializes the `server_addr` member variable with the IP address and port number of the server.
+A new socket file descriptor is initialized in the`sock_fd` member variable of the `Client` class constructor, which takes a port number as an input.
+Additionally, it initializes the`server_addr` member variable with the servers IP address and port.

-The `Client` class has a destructor that does nothing.

-The `Client` class has several member functions, including `establish_connection`, `reconnect`, `send_request`, and `receive_response`.
-The `establish_connection` function connects to the server using the `connect` system call.
-The `reconnect` function closes the current connection and establishes a new connection to the server.
-The `send_request` function sends a request to the server using the `send` system call.
-The `receive_response` function receives a response from the server using the `recv` system call.
+The `establish_connection`,`reconnect`,`send_request`, and `receive_response` member functions are only a few of the functions that make up the Client class.
+The `connect` system call is used by the `establish_connection` function to establish a connection to the server.
+Reconnecting with the server cuts off the existing connection and creates a new one.
+Using the `send` system call, the `send_request` function transmits a request to the server.
+The `recv` system call is used by thereceive_response function to obtain a response from the server.

 ## `Request.cpp`

-`Request.cpp` is a C++ file that contains the implementation of the `Request` class.
-This class is responsible for creating HTTP requests with various parameters such as method, path, payload, cookie, and JWT.
-The `to_string()` method of this class is used to convert the request object to a string representation that can be sent over the network.
+The `Request` class implementation is found in the C++ file `Request`.cpp.
+The creation of HTTP requests with multiple parameters, including method, path, payload, cookie, and JWT, falls under the purview of this class.
+The request object is transformed into a string representation that can be delivered over the network using the classs `to_string()` method.

 ## `Response.cpp`

-`Response.cpp` is a C++ file that contains the implementation of the `Response` class.
-This class is responsible for parsing HTTP responses received from a server.
-The constructor of this class takes a string representation of the response and parses it into its various components such as HTTP version, status code, status message, headers, and body.
-The class provides getter methods to access these components.
-The `headers` member is stored as an unordered map of key-value pairs.
+The `Response` class implementation is located in the C++ file `Response.cpp`.
+This class is in charge of analyzing HTTP responses that come in from a server.
+This class constructor breaks down a response represented as a string into its individual parts, including the HTTP version, status code, status message, headers, and body.
+To access these elements, the class has getter methods.
+An unordered map of key-value pairs serves as the storage format for the `headers` member.

 ## `Session.cpp`

-`Session.cpp` is a C++ file that contains the implementation of the `Session` class.
-This class is responsible for managing the user's session with the server.
-The constructor of this class takes a `Client` object as an argument and initializes the `client` member variable with it.
-The `Session` class has a destructor that does nothing.
+The `Session` class implementation is found in the C++ file "`Session.cpp`".
+The management of the users server session falls under the purview of this class.
+The `client` member variable is initialized with a Client object passed as an input to the class constructor.
+Session class has a destructor that performs nothing.